square/workflow-kotlin/workflow-ui/compose/README.md

 ### Non-Goals

 - Convert existing screens in our apps to Compose.
 - Provide design system components in Compose.
-(This is planned, but as a separate project that depends on this one.)
-- Anything with our own internal declarative UI toolkit, Mosaic (sunsetting it, integrating with it, or otherwise).

 ## Major Components

-There are a few major areas this project needs to focus on to support Compose from Workflows: navigation, `ViewFactory` support, and hosting.
+There are a few major areas this project needs to focus on to support Compose from Workflows: navigation, UI factory support (that is, `ScreenViewFactory` and the other types collected by `ViewRegistry`), and hosting.

 ### Navigation support

-Workflow isn’t just a state management library — Workflow UI includes navigation containers for things like [backstacks](https://github.com/square/workflow-kotlin/blob/v1.0.0-alpha18/workflow-ui/backstack-common/src/main/java/com/squareup/workflow1/ui/backstack/BackStackScreen.kt) and [modals](https://github.com/square/workflow-kotlin/blob/v1.0.0-alpha18/workflow-ui/modal-common/src/main/java/com/squareup/workflow1/ui/modal/HasModals.kt) (Support for complex navigation logic was one of our main drivers in writing the library — we outgrew things like Jetpack Navigation a long time ago.).
+Workflow isn’t just a state management library — Workflow UI includes navigation containers for things like [backstacks](https://github.com/square/workflow-kotlin/blob/v1.12.1-beta06/workflow-ui/core-common/src/main/java/com/squareup/workflow1/ui/navigation/BackStackScreen.kt) and [windows](https://github.com/square/workflow-kotlin/blob/v1.12.1-beta06/workflow-ui/core-common/src/main/java/com/squareup/workflow1/ui/navigation/Overlay.kt) -- including [modals](https://github.com/square/workflow-kotlin/blob/v1.12.1-beta06/workflow-ui/core-common/src/main/java/com/squareup/workflow1/ui/navigation/ModalOverlay.kt).
+(Support for complex navigation logic was one of our main drivers in writing the library — we outgrew things like Jetpack Navigation a long time ago.).

 Because these containers define “lifecycles” for parts of the UI, they need to communicate that to the Compose primitives through the AndroidX concepts of [`LifecycleOwner`](https://developer.android.com/reference/androidx/lifecycle/LifecycleOwner) and [`SavedStateRegistry`](https://developer.android.com/reference/kotlin/androidx/savedstate/SavedStateRegistry).
 When a composition is hosted inside an Android `View`, the [`AbstractComposeView`](https://developer.android.com/reference/kotlin/androidx/compose/ui/platform/AbstractComposeView) that bridges the two reads the [`ViewTreeLifecycleOwner`](https://developer.android.com/reference/androidx/lifecycle/ViewTreeLifecycleOwner) to find the nearest `Lifecycle` responsible for that view.